cs50spring2021/nuggets-info/README.md

 * ncurses has ["still reachable" memory leaks](https://invisible-island.net/ncurses/ncurses.faq.html#config_leaks); ignore them.
 * if the user starts with a window too small for the grid size, your client shall prompt the user to increase the window to a size big enough for the grid - repeatedly if necessary.
 * if the user later shrinks the window too small for the grid, your client need not discover this change nor deal with it.
+* while it is unlikely for `getch()` to return the `EOF` character, it can; as noted in the spec, you should handle it as if the user hit `Q`, and then exit the message loop.

 ### Parsing messages